Handze1/Bank-Statement-Classification/README.md

   - Description
   - Amount
   - Class
-- Using pyspark create a pipeline to clean -> vectorize -> classification.
+- Using pyspark, create a pipeline to clean -> vectorize -> classify statements.
   - Cleaning: Dropping unneccessary columns, converting to Datetime, removing special characters/numbers in description and converting amount to type double
   - Vectorize: Use TF-IDF, to mine text in the description column
   - Classification: Using Naive Bayes Model to classify multinomial statements